akafael/LexyRobot/index.md

 LexyRobot
 =========

-Arduino Robotic Arm with 2 degrees of freedom controled by MATLAB.
+Arduino Robotic Arm with 2 degrees of freedom controled by MATLAB based on Arduino.
 Project deverloped with Chris Zachariah as part of the course ECE 5995 Introduction to Robotics at Wayne State with [Dr Abhilash Pandya](http://ece.eng.wayne.edu/~apandya/).
 Documentation available in the [Repository Wiki Page](https://github.com/akafael/LexyRobot/wiki)

 ## Folder Organization
  - [matlab](https://github.com/akafael/LexyRobot/tree/master/matlab)